gustavossvet/BLCM-COVID19-1/README.md

 Cassaniti et al. 2020 (DOI: 10.1002/jmv.25800) are presented, allowing to reproduce the analysis.

 # Procedure
 Install actual versions of R, Rstudio and the package 'runjags'.
-Save the files 'model.bug' and 'runjags.R' in the same folder and set the working directory.
+Download or clone the repository.
 Run the code in the 'run.jags.R' file.

 # Backgound
 The code provided allows to fit a BLCM model in JAGS for three COVID-19 tests (RT-PCR, IgG and IgM) to the data from Cassaniti et al. (2020).
 JAGS (Just Another Gibbs Sampler) is a program for the analysis of Bayesian hierarchical models using Markov Chain Monte Carlo (MCMC) simulation.
 JAGS contains an algorithm to sample from the posterior distribution, which in a Bayesian framework, results from the combination of prior information and the data.